 Many electric fireplaces are portable.
 The ability to move your fireplace from one room to another increases its versatility.
 This may help you stage your home for re-sale which could make it more appealing to future buyers.

-Electric fireplaces range in price from $1,500 to $3,500.
+An electric fireplace costs $100 to $2,200+, and the installation labor ranges from $0 to $360.
 Considering their versatility and ease of use, it’s an investment to consider.

 Wood burning fireplaces

 There really is nothing like the smell and real-live crackle of a wood-burning fire.
 Some people find the charm and nostalgia of a wood-burning fireplace irreplaceable.

 Wood burning fireplaces require more maintenance than their gas and electric counterparts.
 They put out heat by burning wood, which produces heat, smoke, and ashes.